Blog post graphic for free piano scams and avoiding the baby grand giveaway.

 Indeed, it isn’t usual for scammers to attach a face, but it does help convince you it could be legitimate.
 While people don’t tend to say they’re “infringing on your privacy” simply by sending you an email, the rest of the email isn’t too phishy.
 And it doesn’t help that we get tons of requests from people who are actually trying to sell/donate their piano!

-We hope this email doesn’t look convincing to you, but unfortunately, there are others who have already fallen victim (or been close). . . .
+Unfortunately, there are others who have already fallen victim or been close. . . .

 The latest almost-victim was a favorite music professor retired from ________ with a music doctorate (brilliant man!) who is still very active in the music community – leader of ________ etc – who was already to send the money “for the move” on a Steinway grand someone would donate to the ________ to sell and make their budget – when a friend STOPPED HIM. . . .